naacl-org/naacl-org.github.com/calls/summerschool/2019/index.md

 __What does the scholarship cover?__ The NAACL scholarship is used to support undergraduate students from the Americas to participate in the __two-week summer school__.
-Specifically, it covers the mandatory registration for the full duration.
-In addition, up to $1,250 will be given to the student to offset the costs of travel and accomodations.
+Specifically, it covers the mandatory registration and housing costs for the full duration.
+In addition, up to $500 USD will be given to the student to offset travel costs.
 Additional travel support may be available for students with exceptionally high travel costs.
 Meals and other incidental expenses are not covered.

 __Who can apply for this scholarship?__ Students must be enrolled or pre-enrolled at an institution in the Americas to qualify.
 Preference will be